sokaRepo/sokarepo.github.io/_posts/2024-01-04-increase-stealth-capabilities-part1.md

 The last action raised the following alerts:

 - `Malicious Behavior Detection Alert: Microsoft Common Language Runtime Loaded from Suspicious Memory` - because CLR.dll has been loaded by the post-exploit temporary process
-- `Malicious Behavior Detection Alert: AMSI or WLDP Bypass via Memory Patching` - the CobaltStrike AMSI patch has been flagged
+- `Malicious Behavior Detection Alert: AMSI or WLDP Bypass via Memory Patching` - the Cobalt Strike AMSI patch has been flagged

 ## LSASS dump